SkynetLabs/skynet-workshop/README.md

 ## Part 4: Identity

 We're releasing our decentralized, cross-application identity solution for Skynet in April 2021.
-Keep an eye out for that.
+Keep an eye out for that. -->

-## Part 5: Deployment

-Congratulations!
-You have a fully functioning Skapp!
-Now it is time to deploy it and let the world see its wonder!
-As we mentioned before, deploying an application is as easy as uploading a directory.

-1. For Create React App projects, we need to add `"homepage": ".",` to the `package.json`.

-2. Build the application with `yarn build`

-3. Upload the newly created `build` folder to [https://siasky.net](http://siasky.net).
-(Make sure you select 'Do you want to upload an entire directory?')

-4. Done!

 <!-- Now you might be thinking,
 > wait, I all I have is this immutable skylink, what if I want to update my Skapp?.